nategood/blog/content/articles/database-read-write-splitting-scaling.md

 # The Intricacies of Read-Write Splitting

-_Not long ago, we set out to reconsider how we leveraged our master-slave infrastructure.
+_Not long ago, we set out to reconsider our approach to read-write splitting.
 This article describes a lot of the things to consider when thinking about read write splitting.
-Much of what is discussed paved the way for our revamped Policy Driven Read-Write Splitting Framework._
+Much of what is discussed paved the way for our Policy Driven Read-Write Splitting approach that I'll share in a future post._

 The task of read-write splitting in relational database backed applications is a common first major step in scaling out horizontally.
 On its surface, read-write splitting seems like a somewhat trivial task.
 The immediate instinct for someone that has yet to embark into the land of splitting is typically just send reads to "slaves" and writes to "master".
 Right?